ToxicAven/HardwareIdentifier/README.md

 # HardwareIdentifier
- Java Program to generate a Hardware ID to Lock Software to Hardware
+ Java Program to generate a Hardware ID to Lock Software to Hardware, by taking Operating system Details and generating a Hash.